The 20 Best Hajdu-Cheney Syndrome Doctors in China

 Shijiazhuang, CN

-Ya-zhou Li practices in Shijiazhuang, China.
+Ya-zhou Li practices practicing medicine in Shijiazhuang, China.
 Li is rated as an Experienced expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
-Their top areas of expertise are Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hereditary Sensory and Autonomic Neuropathy Type 2, Hajdu-Cheney Syndrome, and Osteotomy.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hajdu-Cheney Syndrome, Hereditary Sensory and Autonomic Neuropathy Type 2, and Osteotomy.

 Experienced in Hajdu-Cheney Syndrome